keiwando/keiwando.github.io/evolution/faq/population-one/index.md

 title: Why can’t I set the population size to 1?
 ---

-A population size of one isn‘t possible since that would prevent the creatures to generate any offspring through recombination.
+A population size of one isn‘t possible since that would prevent the creatures from generating any offspring through recombination.

 You need two parent creatures to recombine into two new offspring.
 A single creature could only use random mutation in order to introduce variation over time into its behaviour, which is significantly slower than variation through recombination (in addition to mutation).